apromore/ApromoreCore/README.md

 * [Apromore Community Edition](https://github.com/apromore/ApromoreCE), which is open source.
 * [Apromore Enterprise Edition](https://github.com/apromore/ApromoreEE), which is proprietary.

 The instructions below are for the installation of Apromore Core from the source code.
-For convenience, we also make available a containerized image in [Docker](https://github.com/apromore/ApromoreDocker).
 If you are looking for the commercial edition (Apromore Enterprise Edition), check the [Apromore web site](https://apromore.org/)

 ## System requirements